T'gana: AIMIM, Cong, TJS condemn JNU violence

 "In solidarity with the brave students of JNU.
 This cruel attack is meant to 'punish' JNU students because they dared to stand up.
 It's so bad that even Union Ministers are tweeting helplessly.
 Modi Sarkar must answer why cops are siding with goons," the Hyderabad MP tweeted.
 Former Congress MP V Hanumantha Rao and S P Kranthi Kumar, spokesperson, Telangana Pradesh Youth Congress, also condemned the violence in JNU.

-The Youth Congress functionary demanded a judicial probe on this into the incident, a Congress release said.
-Telangana Jana Samiti (TJS) president Kodandaram condemned JNU incident and the alleged attack on Yogendra Yadav, a party release said..
+The Youth Congress functionary demanded a judicial probe into the incident, a Congress release said.
+Telangana Jana Samiti (TJS) president Kodandaram condemned the JNU incidents and the alleged attack on Yogendra Yadav, a party release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)